-Indicators: Dublin: Personal Interview Same as regular procedure

-- 1. Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
-Yes No - ❖ If so, are interpreters available in practice, for interviews?
-Yes No - 2.
-Are interviews conducted through video conferencing?
-Frequently Rarely Never
+Indicators: Dublin: Personal Interview Same as regular procedure 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
+2. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never

-According to a precedent-setting ruling by the Migration Court of Appeal,82 all Dublin cases are subject to a personal interview conducted by the Migration Agency through an interpreter but without the presence of legal counsel.
+According to a precedent-setting ruling by the Migration Court of Appeal, 113 all Dublin cases are subject to a personal interview conducted by the Migration Agency through an interpreter but without the presence of legal counsel.
 However, in the case of an unaccompanied child, the guardian is present and legal counsel can be appointed.
 The interview does not go into the asylum grounds in any detail but a brief outline of flight reasons is made in most of the interview documentation.

-Despite COVID-19, the Swedish Migration Agency was able to carry out interviews in person, with some exceptions in Southern Sweden before they initiated and received protective equipment to protect their staff and asylum applicants.83 In 2020, a total of 108 asylum interviews were carried out in the context of the Dublin procedure, out of which 44 were carried out by video link.84 In comparison, 62 out of a total of 164 interviews were carried out by video link in 2021.85
+Despite COVID-19, the Swedish Migration Agency was able to carry out interviews in person, with some exceptions in Southern Sweden before they initiated and received protective equipment to protect their staff and asylum applicants.
+In 2020, a total of 108 asylum interviews were carried out in the context of the Dublin procedure, out of which 44 were carried out by video link.
+115 In comparison, 62 out of a total of 164 interviews were carried out by video link in 2021.
+116 In 2022, a total of 99 asylum interviews were carried out in the context of the Dublin procedure, out of which 18 were carried out by video link.